 - Creating a detailed plan and implementation program for a cluster of transit-oriented development neighborhoods along the corridor

 - Developing a detailed plan for a multi-modal transportation corridor

 - Revising current codes to facilitate higher-density, mixed-use and mixed-income development

 - Creating an implementation plan for green, affordable housing in the corridor

-The plan focuses on creating higher density, mixed-use, and mixed-income infill developments in appropriate locations along the corridor, while protecting surrounding single-family neighborhoods.
+The Augusta Sustainable Development Implementation Program focuses on creating higher density, mixed-use, and mixed-income infill developments in appropriate locations along the corridor, while protecting surrounding single-family neighborhoods.
 To support the redevelopment, the corridor will include transit, pedestrian, and bicycle enhancements to provide transportation options for people of all ages and incomes.